 All grading of students by faculty must follow the system and standards set forth in this section of the School Handbook.
-Any variation or exception to this system and the standards must be approved in advance by the appropriate department chairperson and the Academic Team.
+Any variation or exception to this system and the standards must be approved in advance by the appropriate Department Chairperson and the Academic Team.
 Additionally, faculty are to adhere to the following guidelines:

 - ♦ Bonus and Grade: Bonus points may not exceed 5% of the total grade.
-No quiz or test may exceed 100%. - ◆ Extra Credit Assignments: The use of extra credit is not permitted. - ◆ School Policy for Class Work: Late work will be accepted for credit at the discretion of the teacher and may incur a penalty.
+No quiz or test may exceed 100%. - ◆ School Policy for Class Work: Late work will be accepted for credit at the discretion of the teacher and may incur a penalty.
 Requests for an extension must be made directly with the teacher, either in person or via email message, no later than 24 hours before the assignment is due.
-All major assignments must be submitted to pass a course. - ◆ Makeup Work: When a student is absent due to illness or an excused absence, the student has as many days as he has missed to make up missing assignments, up to one week.
+All major assignments must be submitted to pass a course. - ♦ Makeup Work: When a student is absent due to illness or an excused absence, the student has as many days as he has missed to make up missing assignments, up to one week.
 Whenever possible, students should contact their teachers prior to missing class.
-In the event of an extended absence due to illness or other extenuating circumstances, students must contact their teachers to create a schedule to make up all missed work in a timely manner that enables the student to resume learning at the pace of the class as quickly as possible. - ◆ Dropping Grades: Dropping a major test grade is not permitted for any individual student unless it is dropped for the entire class.
-The dropping of no more than one minor grade per student shall be at the discretion of the teacher. - ◆ Rework: Credit for rework may not exceed 3/4 of the original value.
-All rework must be turned in no later than one week from the original assignment date.
-Deadlines of lesser time may be made at the instructor's discretion.
+In the event of an extended absence due to illness or other extenuating circumstances, students must contact their teachers to create a schedule to make up all missed work in a timely manner that enables the student to resume learning at the pace of the class as quickly as possible. - ◆ Dropping Grades: Dropping Grades: Dropping a major test grade is not permitted for any individual student unless it is dropped for the entire class.
+The dropping of no more than one minor grade per student shall be at the discretion of the teacher.